 Deviations from point 10 of the Code of Practice: None

 The board members’ fees that are recommended by the election committee and adopted by the supervisory board are not performance-related, and no options are issued to the directors.
 The board of directors’ chair and deputy chair are remunerated separately, and directors participating in board committees receive additional remuneration for doing so.
-None of the directors appointed by the supervisory board perform tasks for the group beyond serving on the board of directors.
+None of the directors appointed by the supervisory board perform any task for the group beyond that of serving on the board of directors.
 Further information on compensation to the board of directors and board committees is shown in note 20 in the annual report.

 Deviations from point 11 of the Code of Practice: None

 The group has established a remuneration policy that is in accordance with the group’s overarching objectives, risk tolerance and long-term interests.
 This policy is designed to promote and incentivise good management and control of the group’s risk, to counter excessive or undesired risk-taking, to help pre-empt conflicts of interest and to be in accordance with applicable law and regulations.
-See the requirements of Regulations on remuneration schemes at financial institutions, investment firms and fund management companies.
+See the requirements of the Regulations on remuneration schemes at financial institutions, investment firms and fund management companies.
 The remuneration policy has special rules for senior employees.
 These rules also apply to other employees and elected officers performing tasks of material significance for the group's risk exposure and to employees and elected officers with control tasks.

 The board of directors has appointed a compensation committee which acts as a preparatory body for the board in cases relating to the assessment of, and compensation to, the group CEO.
 The committee also recommends to the board of directors guidelines for remuneration to senior employees (the group management).
 See also the account of the board of directors’ compensation committee under point 9.